 Hopefully now that the vulnerability has been disclosed, the WordPress core team will get a fix out for it.

 As you have noticed, my wpDirAuth plugin was listed in this week’s report.
 I was in the process of making some changes to it and decided to go back to some of the code that is still around from when I inherited it to see if there were other quick changes I could implement to improve it.
 In the function, `wpDirAuth_loginFormExtra()` it was using `$_SERVER[‘HTTP_HOST’]` to rebuild a redirection.
 Specifically, the code was checking to see if Require SSL login had been enabled in the plugin, but the request for wp-login.php was not over https.
 If so, then it rebuilt the request and attempted to redirect the user to the https version in a multitude of ways.
 Unfortunately, HTTP_HOST is set via the Host header sent from the client, making it unsafe to use.
-So if a site using wpDirAuth had Require SSL enabled in the plugin, but did not have FORCE_SSL_ADMIN defined in wp-config.php nor was enforcing ssl via the web server, and If an attacker was able to trick a victim into clicking on a link from a site they controlled, they could have injected the Host header and sent the victim to the non-http version of wp-login on a site using wpDirAuth.
+So if a site using wpDirAuth had Require SSL enabled in the plugin, but did not have FORCE_SSL_ADMIN defined in wp-list.php nor was enforcing ssl via the web server, and If an attacker was able to trick a victim into clicking on a link from a site they controlled, they could have injected the Host header and sent the victim to the non-http version of wp-login on a site using wpDirAuth.
 From there they could have redirected the user to yet another site, or launched a Cross-Site Scripting attack.
 Version 1.8.0 requests the domain from WordPress directly, removing the reliance on HTTP_HOST.

 Introducing Super Simple Account Enumeration Blocker